- Once the plunger is pushed all the way down, keep pressing down on the plunger to be sure all of the medicine is injected before taking the needle out of the skin.
+Once the plunger is pushed all the way down, keep pressing down on the plunger to be sure all of the medicine is injected before taking the needle out of the skin.

- Keep pressing down on the plunger while you take the needle out of the skin at the same angle as inserted.
+Keep pressing down on the plunger while you take the needle out of the skin at the same angle as inserted.
 (See Fig. G)

- If following insertion of the needle, you cannot press down the plunger, you must dispose of the pre-filled syringe in a puncture resistant container and use a new pre-filled syringe (starting again at Step 2).
+If following insertion of the needle, you cannot press down the plunger, you must dispose of the pre-filled syringe in a puncture resistant container and use a new pre-filled syringe (starting again at Step 2).
 If you still experience difficulty, you should consult your healthcare provider.